Joseroman12/nperrin/data/tech/index.md

 ---
 pre-title: Index
 title: Tech
-url: /tech
-description: Guides, cheatsheets, explanations, tech projects and more related things
+description: Tech related things, guides, cheatsheets, and so on...
-date: 2019/08/10 16:24:36
+date: 2019/09/01 19:58:29
 ---

-Guides, cheatsheets, explanations, tech projects and more related things
+Tech related things, guides, cheatsheets, and so on...

 <nav id="file">
 	<ul>